FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/upgrade_start_here/_index.md

 {
-    "title": "Update, upgrade or migrate ",
+    "title": "Update, upgrade, or migrate",
     "linkTitle": "Update, upgrade or migrate ",
     "weight": "150"
 }This section is designed to assist administrators or users who are tasked with updating Transfer CFT, or upgrading or migrating from an existing Transfer CFT version to Transfer CFT 3.9.